swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 ~~~

 > #### Mac - GateKeeper
 > On OSX you may see a pop-up warning you that the `java` is not a signed application and can not be run.
-This is not something to worry about, it is just OSX being over protectve :)
+This is not something to worry about, it is just OSX being over protective :)
 > See the earlier section of this page on the Mac specific steps on installing GraalVM (you need to let the `GateKeeper` service know that GraalVm is safe to be run).

 Did you see the same output as above?
 If so, then it worked!